DanielHeath/text-search/README.md

 # Text-search with postgres

+Postgres text-search has very detailed documentation which is fantastic if you're trying to debug something wierd but less helpful if you're trying to learn how to use it.

+I haven't found a good entry-level introduction yet, so this is my attempt to quickly explain the important bits.

 ## Alternatives

 ### LIKE queries

 There are two options here:
- * '%<your search>%', which is *very* slow.
+ * '%TERM%', which is *very* slow.
- * '<your search>%', which only works for prefix matching (users have to type in the first word of the document to find it).
+ * 'TERM%', which only works for prefix matching (users have to type in the first word of the document to find it).

 ### MYSQL

 Mysql text-search only works with MyISAM tables.

-MyISAM is basically broken (might as well use mongo - no transactions/FKs).
+This is unfortunate as MyISAM is basically broken (no transactions/FKs).

 ### External search (Sphinx, SOLR, Elasticsearch, etc)

-These are more featureful and generally provide better quality search with more configuration parameters.
+Any of these will provide better quality search with more configuration parameters.

 However, adding new pieces to your stack isn't a decision to take lightly.

 A few of the chores you'll face:
  * Copy your data over when you set it up
  * Copy new data over whenever it changes